joaopalmeiro/reading-notes/machine-learning/README.md

 - "To improve efficiency, there is a shift from task agnostic hardware like CPUs [(from the _general purpose era_ powered by Moore’s law and Dennard scaling)] to domain specialized hardware that tailor the design to make certain tasks more efficient."
 - "Hardware is only economically viable if the lifetime of the use case lasts more than three years (...).
 Betting on ideas which have longevity is a key consideration for hardware developers.
 Thus, co-design effort has focused almost entirely on optimizing an older generation of models [(_traditional_ Deep Learning)] with known commercial use cases [(priority)]."
   - "There are also high risk efforts to explore the development of transistors using new materials (...)."
+  - "The bottleneck will continue to be funding hardware for use cases that are not immediately commercially viable."
 - "(...) specialized hardware makes sense if you think that future breakthroughs depend upon pairing deep neural networks with ever increasing amounts of data and computation."
 - Comparison with the **brain**:
   - "Human brains despite their complexity remain extremely energy efficient.
 Our brain has over 85 billion neurons but runs on the energy equivalent of an electric shaver (...)."